 "I know this is a very tough competition," said Mouneimne, who joined Edinburgh this summer along with Solomons.

-"We're going to play Perpignan, who are an incredible team, who are off a defeat and have everything to prove.
+"We're going to play Perpignan, who are an incredible team, who are and have everything to prove.

 "It will be extremely difficult to go there and just win.

 "Perpignan are going to come out like a runaway train.
 In front of a partisan crowd, they are going to want to deliver."

 Mouneimne explained that his fellow South African was trying to change a style of play that led to a disappointing last season for Edinburgh.

 "We want to be a team that's accurate every week until it becomes a culture and does become a habit," said Mouneimne.

 "In every game we've played, we've actually been in control of the first 30 or 40 minutes and errors have started to creep in and they have been naive at times.

 "If you look a year or two down the line, if we could be the ideal side, we'd be a team that's systematic and we want to be brutally physical - that's the key."

 Number eight Du Preez, who was recruited this summer after exiting Southern Kings, feels it is important to demonstrate that Edinburgh can maintain their progress in order to increase the fanbase at Murrayfield.